apache/flink/docs/content/docs/deployment/elastic_scaling.md

 In scenarios where TaskManagers are not connecting at the same time, but slowly one after another, this behavior leads to a job restart whenever a TaskManager connects.
 Increase this configuration value if you want to wait for the resources to stabilize before scheduling the job.
 Additionally, one can configure [`jobmanager.adaptive-scheduler.min-parallelism-increase`]({{< ref "docs/deployment/config">}}#jobmanager-adaptive-scheduler-min-parallelism-increase): This configuration option specifics the minimum amount of additional, aggregate parallelism increase before triggering a scale-up.
 For example if you have a job with a source (parallelism=2) and a sink (parallelism=2), the aggregate parallelism is 4.
 By default, the configuration key is set to 1, so any increase in the aggregate parallelism will trigger a restart.

+One can force scaling operations to happen by setting [`jobmanager.adaptive-scheduler.scaling-interval.max`]({{< ref "docs/deployment/config">}}#jobmanager-adaptive-scheduler-scaling-interval-max).
+It is disabled by default.
+If set, then when new resources are added to the cluster, a rescale is scheduled after [`jobmanager.adaptive-scheduler.scaling-interval.max`]({{< ref "docs/deployment/config">}}#jobmanager-adaptive-scheduler-scaling-interval-max) even if [`jobmanager.adaptive-scheduler.min-parallelism-increase`]({{< ref "docs/deployment/config">}}#jobmanager-adaptive-scheduler-min-parallelism-increase) is not satisfied.

+To avoid too frequent scaling operations, one can configure [`jobmanager.adaptive-scheduler.scaling-interval.min`]({{< ref "docs/deployment/config">}}#jobmanager-adaptive-scheduler-scaling-interval-min) to set the minimum time between 2 scaling operations.
+The default is 30s.

 #### Recommendations

 - **Configure periodic checkpointing for stateful jobs**: Reactive mode restores from the latest completed checkpoint on a rescale event.
 If no periodic checkpointing is enabled, your program will lose its state.
 Checkpointing also configures a **restart strategy**.
 Reactive Mode will respect the configured restarting strategy: If no restarting strategy is configured, reactive mode will fail your job, instead of scaling it.